lbryio/lbry.com/content/news/221-comm-report-2019-09.md

 _A LBRY user talks about how she uses LBRY to host her content_

 #### LBRY.social

+This hive has been working on many different objectives, including a weblog.
+Here is an [excellent case study](https://lbry.social/blog/using-lbry-well/) they've written about Turkish creator Efe Aydal and his success on the LBRY platform.

 Dr. Brendon Brewer has been working with Mark Firth to create a visualization of LBRY statistics.
 Take a look here to see their progress: https://lbry.social/lbrynomics/